agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/05-beyond-basics/errors/lesson.md

 };
 ```

-An Important thing to note is that you can **throw and catch errors only in async functions**.
-In
+It's important to note that **errors can only be thrown and caught within asynchronous functions**.
-synchronous functions, you have to use [Results](todo: link) instead.
+In synchronous functions, [Results](../results) should be used instead.

 You should use asynchronous errors only for exceptional cases where you're not able to recover.
-Also,
+Furthermore,
-if you expect that the caller will want to handle the error, use [Results](todo: link) instead to
+if you expect that the caller will want to handle the error, use `Result` instead to
-communicate that function can return an error.
+communicate that the function can potentially return an error.

 ## Exercise

-Create an async function `divide`, that takes two parameters `a` and `b` and returns `a / b`.
-If `b`
+Create an asynchronous function `divide()`, which takes two parameters `a` and `b` and returns `a / b`.
-is zero, the function should throw an error.
+If `b` is zero, the function should throw an error.

-Create an async function `main` that calls `divide`.
+Create another asynchronous function `main()` that calls `divide()`.
 It prints the result, or prints `"Failed"` if
 the error has been thrown.

+Call the `main()` function to start the program.